galafis/polars-high-speed-dataframes/README.md

 - **Intuitive API**: Examples showcasing the simplicity and expressiveness of the Polars API, making it easy for Pandas users to transition.
 - **Professional Code**: Well-structured code examples, following industry best practices, with a focus on modularity, reusability, and maintainability.
 - **Complete Documentation**: Each example is accompanied by detailed documentation, benchmarks, and practical use cases to facilitate understanding and application.
+- **Advanced Example Module**: A new module (`advanced_example.py`) has been added to demonstrate more complex functionalities and real-world use cases, including simulated data generation, sales processing, and customer analysis.

 ### 📊 Visualization